 - Lie in wait to deploy ransomware or wreak havoc: Phishing is often just one step in a multiphase attack.
 Cyber attackers often wait patiently for the opportune moment to achieve their actual goal.

-- Use your information as their front door to launch an inside attack: Since they get in with compromised credentials, they’re more likely to fly under the radar because security solutions like firewalls don’t typically flag logins that are using legitimate usernames and passwords.
-This gives the attackers the opportunity to further penetrate systems undetected—and any systems to which you connect.
+- Use your information as their front door to launch an inside attack: If they get in with compromised credentials, they’re more likely to fly under the radar because security solutions like firewalls don’t typically flag logins that are using legitimate usernames and passwords.
+This gives the attackers the opportunity to further penetrate systems undetected — and any systems to which you connect.

-If your employees (like at 55% of companies) do not have security awareness training of any kind or you’re just providing it at onboarding, annually or even quarterly (like at another 39% of companies), you’re leaving your company extremely vulnerable to an attack.
+If your employees do not have security awareness training of any kind or you’re just providing it at onboarding, annually, or quarterly, you’re leaving your company extremely vulnerable to an attack.

 How Arctic Wolf Can Help